ummshsh/cmdblockbuster/README.md

 - [x] Implement basic scoring
 - [x] Settings class with defaults in txt file
 - [x] Report actions to scoring counter
-- [ ] Implement debug playfield states
+- [x] Implement debug playfield states
 - [ ] Tspin is broken now
+- [ ] Check infinity again
 - [ ] Implement scoring tests
 - [ ] Check that soft drop does not lock mino
 - [ ] Auto repeat rate for rotation\horizontal and vertical movement
 - [ ] Save score to file with regard to game mode
 - [ ] Game modes: Quick play\Endless\Marathon\Sprint\Ultra

+## TODO Low priority
+- [x] Figure out snake sequences and what to do with them in spawn queue (more than 2 snakes consequently not permited)
+- [x] Icon for xaml project
+- [x] Tests (maybe?)
+- [x] Make more appropriate layout in xaml
 - [ ] RotateLeftOrRight(): Make default rotation as part of kicks table so this methodd can be simplified

-## TODO Low priority
 - [ ] use Debug.WriteLineIf everywhere and look at config for toggle
-- [x] Make more appropriate layout in xaml
 - [ ] Make XAML window resizable
 - [ ] Move all basic moves (<0) to separate enum to use in playfield history
 - [ ] In playfield history use Action.Landed instaed of mino property
 - [ ] Check that T spin wil be rewarded if teromino not lands and disappears(contininues moving)
-- [x] Figure out snake sequences and what to do with them in spawn queue (more than 2 snakes consequently not permited)
-- [x] Tests (maybe?)
 - [ ] Fix unit tests
 - [ ] Try making infinity like in tetris effect: your lock times got reset for every move you do, up to 16 tries
 - [ ] Probably I do too many checks and code can be simplified
-- [ ] Icon for xaml project
 - [ ] Read about fourht kick upgrading simple move to diffucult move, so it won't break the combo and b2b counter
 - [ ] ObjectCopier: check obsolete code
 - [ ] Fix spelling of 'tetromino' everywhere, or rebrand to Block